RGPaul/streamdeck-vlc/README.md

 cmake --build build --config Release
 ```

+## Troubleshooting
+1. Check that you can connect and control the VLC-Player via your Webbrowser.
+2. Sometimes the Stream Deck has problems communicating with a plugin.
+Restarting the computer fixes the problem.

 ## Licence
 Stream Deck VLC Control is licenced under [The MIT License (MIT)](LICENSE) and is not officially associated with Elgato or the VideoLAN Organization.